RandomSoup/sack/readme.md

 }
 ```

-The keywords `break` and `continue` will exit the loop, or continue to the next itteration respectively.
+The keywords `break` and `continue` will exit the loop, or continue to the next iteration respectively.

 ```
 # Looping from 1 to 10, but breaking out at 5